TolgaRodoplu/Unity3D-Pokemon-Red-Clone/README.md

 # Unity3D-Pokemon-Red-Clone

-This is a ongoing personal project aiming to recreate the Pokemon Red in Unity3D.
+This is an ongoing personal project aiming to recreate the Pokemon Red in Unity3D.

 Project is created in Unity3D_2021.1.7f1.